-- 1. Push the secure digital card to release it from the computer. - 2.
-Slide the secure digital card out of the computer.
+- 1. Push the micro secure digital card to release it from the computer. - 2.
+Slide the micro secure digital card out of the computer.

-Installing the Secure Digital card
+Installing the Micro Secure Digital card

-- 1. Slide the secure digital into the slot until it clicks into place. - 2.
-Follow the procedures in After working inside your computer.
+Slide the micro secure digital into the slot until it clicks into place.

+1. Follow the procedure in after working inside your computer